-The S.P.R.O.W.T Scholarship for Women will return Spring 2021
+The S.P.R.O.W.T Scholarship for Women will not be held this year, we will be starting fresh in Spring 2021

 About Our S.P.R.O.W.T.
 Scholarship for Women

 The S.P.R.O.W.T.
 (Supporting & Promoting Real Opportunities for Women to Thrive) Scholarship was designed by Dr. Christa Clark to support and empower California women who are following a non-traditional educational path as they pursue higher education.
 All non-traditional, female students who live and plan to attend school in California are welcome to apply for the $2,500 scholarship.

 The scholarship award is to be used toward tuition and educational expenses, including but not limited to: textbooks, supplies (paper, pens, notebooks, etc.), required technology, on-campus dining, housing, and transportation costs.